Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Discussion

-Another generalisation, which we alluded to in our introduction, would involve introducing junctions.
-The analyses presented in this paper show that while the strict 2$\times$N array can support full fault tolerance with remarkable effectiveness, the overall length of structure needed for substantial post-classical tasks would be long: potentially, millions of qubits.
-Silicon-based devices have qubit sizes in the order of 100\,nm, and thus an array of such length is feasible (with an appropriate serpentine path of the array over a chip surface).
-However there are obvious practical concerns: for example, a single fully inoperable dot occurring due to a fabrication defect could `cut' the array into two.
-Thus a desirable target may be a lattice or web-like structure where long 2$\times$N filaments meet at occasional three- or four-way junctions through which qubits can shuttle.
+To circumvent both the aforementioned issues, we envisage an extension of the strictly 2$\times$N qubit array presented in this paper: a lattice or web-like structure where long 2$\times$N filaments meet at occasional three- or four-way junctions through which qubits can shuttle.
 Such junctions could be well-spaced, so that the additional device complexity associated with each junction need not overlap with others.
-In addition to avoiding the problem of a single point of failure, such a geometry would no doubt afford a rich space of possibilities for novel codes and compilation strategies.
-They might, for instance, offer superior opportunities to interface the aforementioned better qLDPC codes with surface codes.
+In addition to avoiding the problem of a single point of failure, such a geometry would no doubt afford a rich space of possibilities for novel codes and compilation strategies, thereby reducing run-times.
+They would additionally offer superior opportunities to interface the aforementioned better qLDPC codes with surface codes.
 This is an intriguing direction for future investigation.